Lisnoti/Lisnoti/README.md

 Lisnoti is available in regular, italic, bold and bold-italic variants in OpenType (`.ttf`) and web (`.woff` and `.woff2`) formats under the [SIL Open Font Licence (OFL)](https://openfontlicense.org/).

+> There is also an experimental version called 'Lisnoti Code WS' (`.ttf` only), which differs from Lisnoti only in that its spaces are 40% wider.
+This is based on feedback that standard proportional font-sized spaces can make code indentation using spaces hard to grok.

 I've tried out Lisnoti on Windows and Apple, but not on Linux.

 If you're interested in the background to Lisnoti, please see [this article](https://timgord.com/2024-01/lisnoti--a-proportional-font-that-works-for-coding-too/).